Venezuelans brave open sea on tubes, fishing for survival

 The nation remains largely paralyzed and commercial flights have been grounded at the the nation’s main airport in La Guaira.
 People have little hope life will return to normal anytime soon.

-Newcomers to substance fishing stick close to the safety of La Guaira’s pier, fearing the open seas.
+Newcomers to subsistence fishing stick close to the safety of La Guaira’s pier, fearing the open seas.

 Almeida and Méndez, 40, consider themselves experienced after spending a couple months entering the water on inner tubes.
 They make plastic hand paddles and wear flippers on their feet to propel them into the Caribbean.
 They’re quickly out of sight of those back on shore.